isabella232/dynamic-media-classic.en-1/help/application-setup.md

     * Click **Edit** and then specify new options in the Edit Preset dialog box.
     * Click **Delete** to remove the preset from the list.
-    * Deselect the Active check box next to a preset name to remove it from the entire Scene7 Publishing System user interface for MediaPortal users.
+    * Deselect the Active check box next to a preset name to remove it from the entire Dynamic Media Classic user interface for MediaPortal users.

 ## Activating or deactivating adaptive video presets {#activating-or-deactivating-adaptive-video-presets}